MrKaszeba19/PapajLang/README.md

 ### Console application
 - Execute a command **rpn do** with a quoted PS expression (e.g. `rpn do "2 3 + 4 *"`).
 More info about expressions in `rpn expression` and `rpn functions`.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
-- If you need help, you can type `rpn help`.
+- If you need help, you can type `rpn help`, `rpn -h` or `rpn --help`.
 - If you want to run an PS script file, then execute `rpn FILENAME` or `rpn run FILENAME`.
-If you want to include some input parameters that would be laid on the stack when script begins, then provide them after the FILENAME delimited by space, e.g. `rpn run FILENAME param1 param2 param3`.
+- If you want to include some input parameters that would be laid on the stack when script begins, then provide them after the FILENAME delimited by space, e.g. `rpn run FILENAME param1 param2 param3`.
 All these params are treated as PS expressions.
-For example `rpn run script.ppsc 2 3 4` executes script.rpn with input parameters of `2 3 4` being laid on the stack.
+For example `rpn run script.ppsc 2 3 4` executes script.rpn with input parameters of `2 3 4` being laid on the stack. (**_Runtime params are out of use as of now_**)
 - If you want to run a REPL of PapajScript, then execute `rpn repl`.
+- If you want to load all pre-built packages on application start, then use flag `-L` or `--load-all`, e.g. `rpn do '2 PI * sin' -L` or `rpn repl --load-all`

 ### GUI Application
 - Open an app executable.